miladshiraniUCB/Emotion-Detection-in-Speech/README.md

 The information in speech is conveyed through words and emotion.
 Depending on how one pronounces a word, we can understand different meaning.
-Therefore, both the word and the way it is pronounced affect our understaning of the word.
-As a result, it would be important that we could design a virtual assistant that not onldy does understand the word, but also it understands the emotion in the way the word is pronounced.
+Therefore, both the word and the way it is pronounced affect our understanding of the word.
+As a result, it would be important that we could design a virtual assistant that not only does understand the word, but also it understands the emotion in the way the word is pronounced.

 In this work, we are trying to introduce a machine learning model that can detect the emotion in the sentence.
 In order to do so, we are using the audio data provided by [University of Toronto](https://tspace.library.utoronto.ca/handle/1807/24487) to create a neural network model to detect the emotion in a speech.
-In oreder to make a model we need to convert the audio files into numerical values.
+In order to make a model we need to convert the audio files into numerical values.
 To convert the audio file to a numerical data, we use python library [librosa](https://librosa.org/) and to denoise them we used [noisereduce](https://pypi.org/project/noisereduce/).